Drone services expanding in NWA - NewsBreak

 Although delivery isn’t the only service the company offers.
 DroneUp can be an efficient and safe way to take a look at storm damage to power lines or roofs or survey a property.

-For a list of its other flight services and how to request them, you can visit its website here.
+For a list of its other flight services and how to request them, you can visit its website here .Walmart investing in drone delivery company, operations set to begin at Bentonville store

 In order to fly the drones, it takes many different positions and DroneUp is hiring as it keeps expanding.
 For example, DroneUp said it’s expecting to increase its employees from 250 to 600 by January 2023.